-Make sure when you are setting up lead nurture that you create a separate segment for your current or preexisting customers.
+Create a separate segment for your current or preexisting customers.

-This group should not be treated the same those who have never purchased in your pipeline.
+This group should not be treated the same as those who have never purchased in your pipeline.
 Make sure to create special, post-purchase content for this group.
 They don’t need to be convinced to use your offering, rather, they need content to use your offering better.